yadav-hrsh/Arth-A-Translator/README.md

 # Arth
-A Realtime Translation and Word Meaning Webapp.
+A Realtime Translation and Word Meaning Webapp.<br />
 Hepful to find the translation in any language.